freenas/freenas-docs/userguide/tasks.rst

-When a cloud sync task has run, :literal:`SUCCESS`, :literal:`FAILURE`, or :literal:`ABORTED` is shown. :literal:`ABORTED` is shown if a cloud sync is stopped while it was running.
+When a cloud sync task has run, :literal:`SUCCESS`, :literal:`FAILURE`, or :literal:`ABORTED` is shown. :literal:`ABORTED` is shown when a cloud sync was stopped before completion.
 If a cloud sync task has failed, a short description of why it failed is displyed after :literal:`FAILURE`.
 Click the status of the cloud sync task to open the :guilabel:`Logs` window.
 This window displays logs related to